Hopson97/HOP-Virtual-Machine/README.md

 # HOP-Virtual-Machine

-It is a simple "CPU"/ fake assembly langauge.
+This is a 2 part program, a "assembler" and "virtual CPU" to interpret the assembled instructions.

 So far the instructions for it :